OUSL-EEY6689-Software-Project/.github/profile/README.md

 ---

 ## **Team**
-Our puervisor and valuable domain experts involved in the projects
+Our supervisor and valuable domain experts are involved in the projects
-Supervisor: Mr. Saliya Wickramasinghe
+- Supervisor: Mr. Saliya Wickramasinghe
-- Collaborators:
+### Collaborators:
-            -- Prof.
+-Prof.
-            -- Dr.
+-Dr.

 We are a group of 5 members with expertise in **software engineering, embedded systems, UI/UX design, and wildlife research**:
 - Akila Wanninayake – **Project Lead / Backend & Architecture**